cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 Limitations
 ###########

-    * Cilium's eBPF kube-proxy replacement currently cannot be used with :ref:`encryption`.
+    * Cilium's eBPF kube-proxy replacement currently cannot be used with :ref:`gsg_encryption`.
     * Cilium's eBPF kube-proxy replacement relies upon the :ref:`host-services` feature which uses eBPF cgroup hooks to implement the service translation.
 The getpeername(2) hook address translation in eBPF is only available for v5.8 kernels.
 It is known to